 Your inner critic can sound like a relentless bully: “You’re not good enough.”
 “You always mess things up.”
 “Why even try?”
-In Acceptance & Commitment Therapy (ACT) we don’t try to delete that voice.
+And the hardest part is this: the voice can feel so familiar that you start believing it’s just “the truth.”
+In Acceptance & Commitment Therapy (ACT), we don’t try to delete that voice.
 We change our relationship with it — with defusion, values, gentle attention, and tiny, doable actions.
-With AI — especially ChatGPT guided by psychologist-designed Prompt Flows — you can practice this safely, step by step, anytime.
+With psychologist-designed Prompt Flows, you can practice this step by step, in real moments, with safety and structure built in.

 What Your Inner Critic Really Is

-- Perfectionism & procrastination: nothing is ever “ready,” so you don’t start.
+- Perfectionism & procrastination: nothing feels “ready,” so you don’t begin.

 - Shame spirals: global, harsh self-judgments.